keycloakify/docs.oidc-spa.dev/resources/third-party-cookies-and-session-restoration.md

 {% endtab %}

 {% tab title="No" %}
-If your server is what it is and you have no control over it, then your only option is to force oidc-spa to use full page redirect to restore users session:
+If your server is what it is and you have no control over it, then your only option is to force `oidc-spa` to use full page redirect to restore the user's session:

 ```ts
 sessionRestorationMethod: "full page redirect"